gladly-team/next-firebase-auth/README.md

 `Boolean`

 Whether or not the returned user should include a Firebase ID token.
 Defaults to true.
-When true, the behavior follows that of `withAuthUserTokenSSR`; when false, it follows that of `withAuthUserSSR`.
+When true, the behavior follows that of `withUserTokenSSR`; when false, it follows that of `withAuthUserSSR`.
 Read more about the distinction in the docs for [withAuthUserSSR](#withauthuserssr-options-getserversidepropsfunc---authuser---).

 #### authCookieValue